[Updated: Feb, 2015]

 For cargo pilots, flight benefits and discounts are slim.
 Pilots can jumpseat on passenger carriers and other cargo carriers (we have reciprocal jumpseat agreements with passenger carriers).
 A few airlines give us a small discount for tickets, but that’s it.
 There are no benefits for family members.

 So there you have it.
-Lots of great cocktail party discussion about those mysterious cargo pilots who go to work on the other side of the airport.
+Lots of great cocktail party discussion about cargo pilots who go to work on the other side of the airport.

 For more information about cargo flying, check out these other AeroSavvy articles: